muonium/core/README.md

 Check our rules [here](https://github.com/quantacloud/core/blob/master/CONTRIBUTING.md) !

-### AEjS
+### SJCL

-Like you know, we use AEjS, which is a JavaScript implementation of AES.
+Like you know, we use SJCL, which is a JavaScript implementation of AES.

-If you are a scientist, you can help us [here](https://github.com/quantacloud/aejs) !
+If you are a scientist, you can contribute [here](https://github.com/bitwiseshiftleft/sjcl) !

 # Release
 Our method is the rolling release.